brhamon/astro/README.md

 [Tarball](http://aa.usno.navy.mil/software/novas/novas_c/novasc3.1.tar.gz)

-### Install Fortran Compiler
+### Install FORTRAN Compiler

 Assumes that you have the typical GCC tools already.
 Also add the cURL library and development headers (for Bulletin A fetching code).

 `sudo yum install libgfortran gcc-gfortran libcurl libcurl-devel`

+And on newer FC releases:

+`sudo dnf install libgfortran gcc-gfortran libcurl libcurl-devel`

 ### Set Up Development Tree

-The Bash script `setup-linux64.sh` will download and prepare the NOVAS-C sources from the U. S. Naval Observatory and the DE430 ephemeris from the NASA JPL.
+The Bash script `setup-linux64.sh` will download and prepare the NOVAS-C sources from the United States Naval Observatory and DE430 from JPL.

 The files are downloaded via FTP from these external sites.
 The sites tend to be busy, so you may have to run the setup script several times before it completes successfully.
+It keeps track of its progress using touchfiles, so you should be able to run it again (sometimes repeatedly) after it stops on an FTP error.

 `./setup-linux64.sh`